patlucey/DA_401_Project/README.md

 - Includes Validated Linear Regression models that equate the Latitudinal position of each different species in regards to the Urbanization level, Date and Longitude of each different bird.

 ## Data Description / Key variables
-To access these files in R-Studio they require the use of the sf and terra packages to access the .tif files.
-In order to access the CSV files use the readr package that comes with R.
+To access and manipulate these files in R-Studio they require the use of the sf and terra packages to access the .tif files.
+In order to access the CSV files use the readr package that comes with R. The R-Markdown should run top down with the download of the datasets outlined in this readme.

+The code file is stored in final_proj.rmd which can be ran in R-Studio

 Raster data files:
 - rasterwgs84.tif
 - noise2.tif